MysteryCoder456/AstroRockets/README.md

 ## How to play

-**The controls are simple:** WASD and L-Shift for player 1 and arrow keys and R-Shift for player 2.
+**The controls are simple:** WASD for player 1 and arrow keys for player 2.

 ## Issues